Sewer Systems of the Future

 Rising water scarcity, pressure for sustainability and the need for water efficiency will drive reduction in water consumption and hence flow to sewer.
 UKWIR (2016) wishes to halve abstraction by 2050.
 What will be the effect on sewer systems and the way we dispose of wastewater?

 A new sewer design capable of transporting more concentrated wastewater could increase efficiency and sustainability of our wastewater networks.
 More effective sewage treatment and resource recovery could result from higher wastewater concentrations (Verstraete & Vlaeminck, 2011).
 However, sewer transport efficiency may be affected (Parkinson et al, 2005; Penn et al, 2013).
-This work will use SIMDEUM® develop a stochastic wastewater discharge model.
-Which will from the input to a stochastic load model for accurate prediction of dynamic flow, pollutant and sedimentation changes, resulting from widespread water conservation.
-InfoWorks ICM (Sewer Edition) will be used to model the network effects.
-The wider project will identify design modifications to best support sewers under dramatic water reduction.
-This is a bid to re-think sewerage to better serve communities through water conservation, resource recovery and providing a cleaner environment.
+This work has used and developed SIMDEUM_WW® to produce stochastic wastewater discharge patterns which form a dynamic input to a stochastic sewer model for accurate prediction of dynamic flow, pollutant and sedimentation changes resulting from widespread water conservation.
+InfoWorks ICM (Sewer Edition)® has been used to model the network effects.
+The model has been tested and validated in both the UK and the Netherlands and has been used to test the effects of future what use scenarios developed by Artesia Consulting.

-Reducing water demand is a pop priority within the water industry, both in the UK and globally.
+Reducing water demand is a top priority within the water industry, both in the UK and globally.
 It is currently unknown what effects dramatic water conservation could have on our existing sewerage infrastructure.
 Findings emerging from this project will provide evidence to inform future sewer design, ensuring suitability and sustainability.
-The model produced in this work will be utilised within a larger project in collaboration TU Delft to model the entire urban water system building the way for new urban water transport systems.
-This project will explore relevant opportunities for resource recovery and water use reduction to ensure a sustainable water system in the future.
+In 2019, Olivia undertook a research visit at TU Delft where she collaborated with Dr. Ljiljana Zlatanovic and Prof Jan Peter Van der Hoek to create an integrated supply and wastewater model to explore option for a new urban water transport system.
+This project is exploring relevant opportunities for resource recovery and water use reduction to ensure a sustainable water system in the future.